 The cathedral’s Director of Music

-During regular cathedral concerts, he conducts the great works of the oratorio literature as well as new discoveries and premieres such as the work ‘The martyrdom of St. Stephen’ by Sir John Tavener, composed in 2015 for St. Stephen’s Cathedral in Vienna.
-Markus Landerer and his ensembles are regularly invited to perform in the ‘Goldener Saal’ of the Vienna ‘Musikverein’ or at festivals such as the Vocumenta or the Linz ‘Brucknerfest’.
+He conducts large scale works of the oratorio repertoire as well as new discoveries and premieres such as ‘The martyrdom of St. Stephen’ by Sir John Tavener, composed in 2015 for St. Stephen’s Cathedral in Vienna.
+Markus Landerer and the Cathedral choir and orchestra are regularly invited to perform in the Golden Concert Hall of the ‘Musikverein’ and various festivals.

-Before his appointment in Vienna, he was, among other things, professor for choral conducting, conducting and Gregorian chant at the Vorarlberg State Conservatory in Feldkirch, director of the Bregenz Festival Choir and Director of Music at St. Nicholas’ Cathedral in Feldkirch.
+Before his appointment in Vienna, he was professor for choral conducting, conducting and Gregorian plain chant at the Vorarlberg Conservatory in Feldkirch, director of the Bregenz Festival Choir and Director of Music at St. Nicholas’ Cathedral in Feldkirch.
 He is still the artistic director of the Vorarlberg Choir Academy.

-He has appeared on the podium with renowned orchestras such as the Vienna Symphony Orchestra, the Austrian Ensemble for New Music, the Stuttgart Philharmonic and Stuttgart Chamber Orchestras, the Munich Symphony Orchestra, the ‘Staatskapelle Halle’, the Philharmonic State Orchestra Mainz and the Bremen Philharmonic.
-An intensive collaboration connects him with the Baroque orchestra ‘concerto stella matutina’.
-He made his conducting debut in China in 2016 and has since worked several times with XMPo, the philharmonic orchestra of the city of Xiamen in south-eastern China.
+He has conducted many renowned orchestras such as the Vienna Symphony Orchestra, the Austrian Ensemble for New Music, the Stuttgart Philharmonic and Stuttgart Chamber Orchestra, the Munich Symphony Orchestra, the ‘Staatskapelle Halle’, the Philharmonic State Orchestra Mainz, Bremen Philharmonic and the Austrian baroque orchestra ‘concerto stella matutina’.
+He made his debut in China in 2016 and has worked several times with XMPO, the philharmonic orchestra of the city of Xiamen in south-eastern China.

-As a specialist for sacred music, he has repeatedly been invited to act as a speaker for master classes and lectures throughout Europe.
+As a specialist for sacred music, he is regularly invited to give master classes and lectures throughout Europe.

 He received his academic training in church music, choral conducting and orchestral conducting at the music academies in Munich and Stuttgart (choral conducting with Michael Gläser, conducting with Per Borin, organ with Harald Feller).
-He received important input in master classes with Frieder Bernius, Eric Ericson, Peter Gülke, Johannes Kalitzke, Marco Letonja, Stefan Parkman and Hans-Christoph Rademann, among others.
+He joined master classes with Frieder Bernius, Eric Ericson, Peter Gülke, Johannes Kalitzke, Marco Letonja, Stefan Parkman and Hans-Christoph Rademann, among others.

-As Director of Vienna Cathedral Music, Markus Landerer is also the curator of the important ringing of 22 bells at Vienna’s St. Stephen’s Cathedral.
+As Director of Vienna Cathedral Music, Markus Landerer is also the curator of the 22 bells at Vienna’s St. Stephen’s Cathedral.